kumaran-is/hurricane-tracker-mcp/README.md

 ### 4. Test All Hurricane Tools

-**Copy and paste these test prompts into Cline to test all 5 hurricane tools:**
+**Copy and paste these test prompts into Cline to test all 5 hurricane tools with real data patterns:**

 #### **Quick Test - All Tools:**
 ```
-Test all hurricane tracking tools:
+Test all hurricane tracking tools with real data integration:

 1. Get active storms globally: get_active_storms
 2. Get storm cone for AL052024: get_storm_cone with stormId "AL052024"